 Minutes away from Cocoa Beach, enjoy an “old Florida” mangrove tunnel called “The Amazon” in the Thousand Islands with Cocoa Beach Kayak as a naturalist guide provides insight into this magical world.
 Before entering the network of tunnels you are likely to see dolphins and manatees.
-And once exploring the depths of the mangrove forest, you may encounter many birds including Roseate Spoonbills, Ibis, Great Herons and Green Herons.
+And once exploring the depths of the mangrove forest, you may encounter many birds including Roseate Spoonbills, Ibis, Great Herons, and Green Herons.

-Kayak and Stuff offers a mangrove tunnel tour through St. Lucie Inlet Preserve State Park’s Mosquito Creek, accessible by kayak or SUP, with a launch from Cove Road Park, and access to a rare find in Florida – a secluded beach.
+Kayak and Stuff also offers a mangrove tunnel tour through St. Lucie Inlet Preserve State Park’s Mosquito Creek, accessible by kayak or SUP, with a launch from Cove Road Park, and also access to a rare find in Florida – a secluded beach.

 Kayaking mangrove tunnels has to be one of Florida’s most unique experiences.
 They are truly special places.
 Once you have experienced one, you’ll discover an enchanting serenity.

 It’s a feeling you don’t want to miss.

 The following represent Authentic Florida reader favorite mangrove tunnel suggestions, with recommended eco-tour guides

 Miami, Biscayne National Park, Crocodile Creek, (Homestead Bayfront Park, LaPlaya Grill)

 Key Largo (Florida Bay Outfitters)

 Islamorada, at Robbie’s (Kayak Shack)